What is so menacing about dietary fiber?

 Well, not long ago 'everyone' was recommending Hormone Replacement Therapy and Vioxx, and a lot of people ended up dead.
 So I can't answer for everyone.
 I can, however, present you with the facts, and you make your own conclusions:

+The truth is, fiber is one of the primary causes of polyps and lesions that precede colon cancer.
 I'll start with a widely promoted lie that fiber prevents colon cancer.

 This one, of all people, from the United States Federal Drug Administration [link]: